Skip to Main Content

 Training requirements

-Training needs to be planned and in place before a PGD is published.
+Training requirements for those who will work under the PGD need to be planned and in place before a PGD is published.
 Further information is available at:

 Monitoring the PGD during use

-Consider this early in the process as systems may need to be put in place to ensure audits can be undertaken.
+Consider how the PGD use will be monitored/audited early in the process as systems may need to be put in place to ensure effective audits can be undertaken.
 Further information is available at: